Alisha-Chauhan/python/Python Tutorial/Python String/README.md

 # Check if NOT
 To check if a certain phrase or character is NOT present in a string, we can use the keyword not in.
 ## Use it in an if statement:

+# Slicing
+You can return a range of characters by using the slice syntax.

+Specify the start index and the end index, separated by a colon, to return a part of the string.

+## Slice From the Start
+By leaving out the start index, the range will start at the first character:

+## Slice To the End
+By leaving out the end index, the range will go to the end:

+## Negative Indexing
+Use negative indexes to start the slice from the end of the string:

+# Upper Case
+The upper() method returns the string in upper case: